 Do Most Car Accident Cases Settle Before Trial?

 If you or somebody you care about gets injured or sustains property damage in a car accident, there is a chance you may incur significant expenses.
-This can include costly medical bills, lost income, property damage expenses, and more.
-It is crucial for injury victims to be able to secure compensation if someone else causes their accident, but securing this compensation is not always easy.
-Here, we want to discuss whether or not most car accident cases are resolved between insurance carriers or if they end up going to trial.
+This can include costly medical bills, lost income, property damage expenses, and other related expenses.
+Injury victims must be able to secure compensation if someone else causes their accident, but ensuring this compensation is not always easy.
+Here, we will discuss whether most car accident cases are resolved between insurance carriers or if they ultimately go to trial.

 Most Cases Are Resolved With Insurance